 Construction and operation of the Proposed Project would eliminate the current uses at the Project Site, which are estimated to provide approximately 119 jobs.
-The Proposed Project would generate approximately 768 non-event jobs at the Project Site, a net increase of 649 jobs.
-Specifically, as detailed in Chapter 2, Project Description, the LA Clippers currently maintain approximately 254 permanent full-time equivalent employees, which includes approximately 54 basketball operations employees such as players, coaches, and staff, and approximately 200 employees in executive management, business operations and various support capacities.
+The Proposed Project would generate approximately 768 permanent jobs at the Project Site, a net increase of 649 jobs.
+Specifically, as detailed in Chapter 2, Project Description, the LA Clippers currently maintain approximately 254 permanent employees, which includes approximately 54 basketball operations employees such as players, coaches, and staff, and approximately 200 employees in executive management, business operations and various support capacities.
 These employees currently work at the Clippers team offices in downtown Los Angeles, and at the practice and training facility in Playa Vista, and would relocate to the Project Site.
 The Proposed Project would also result in an estimated increase of 75 permanent employees to provide operations and management services for the Arena and 439 permanent employees in other uses within the Proposed Project.
 A complete breakdown of Proposed Project permanent employment is provided in Table 2-4.

-U.S. Census, American Community Survey (ACS), "Table S2401: Occupation by Sex for the Civilian Employed Population 16 Years and Over," 2017 American Community Survey 1-Year Estimates; and ALH Urban & Regional Economics.
+17 U.S. Census, American Community Survey (ACS), "Table S2401: Occupation by Sex for the Civilian Employed Population 16 Years and Over", 2017 American Community Survey 1-Year Estimates; and ALH Urban & Regional Economics.

 In addition to the increase in permanent employment, there would be part time employment for employees to support an average of approximately 143 arena and/or plaza events throughout the year; depending on the type of event, such event employment could range from 25 to 1,320 persons (see description of events and event-related employment in Table 2-3).
-As described in Table 3.12-8, based upon the anticipated number of events and assuming 4 hours of employment for each event, total event employment would be equal to an additional 319 full-time-equivalent jobs.
-Combined with the 768 non-event jobs, the Proposed Project would result in a total of 1,087 jobs, a net increase of 968 jobs over Adjusted Baseline conditions.
-18
+As described in Table 3.12-8, based upon the anticipated number of events and assuming 4 hours of employment for each event, total event employment would be equal to an additional 225 full time jobs.
+Combined with the 768 permanent jobs, the Proposed Project would result in a total of 993 full-time equivalent jobs, a net increase of 874 jobs over Adjusted Baseline conditions.18 b Assumes 250 work days per year